Jardin: Our Favorite Colonial Town In Colombia

 Take your camera in hand and set off to explore Jardin's architecture.
 The best thing about Jardin is that the town is so small you don't need any transport as everything is conveniently located near the plaza and you can get everywhere on foot.

-During our travels in Colombia we visited quite a lot of small colonial towns which were supposed to be the prettiest or the most colorful, but to be honest, Jardin became our most favorite one, although it is not on the front page of travel magazines.
+During our travels in Colombia we visited quite a lot of small colonial towns (beautiful Villa de Leyva and picturesque Barichara from top of my head) which were supposed to be the prettiest or the most colorful, but to be honest, Jardin became our most favorite one, although it is not on the front page of travel magazines.

 Enjoy leisure stroll in streets leading from the main square, and of course, you can't miss Basilica of the Immaculate Conception, a neo-gothic style church standing on the square which we found disproportionate to the size of Jardin (understand too big).